 - Encourages participation and social interaction.

-- Addresses different topics based on the Canada Food Guide, including food label reading and a grocery tour.
+- Addresses different topics based on the Canada Food Guide, including food label reading and a grocery store tour.

 - Inspires and empowers participants to eat well while creating fast easy meals using fresh, whole ingredients.